tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 ### Contacting us

-If you have questions regarding this privacy policy, you can contact us from our [contact page](https://tapcode.co/contact).
+If you have questions regarding this privacy policy, you can contact us from our [home page](https://tapcode.co/about/).

 ### Changes to this policy

 If we decide to change our privacy policy, we will post those changes on this page.
 Summary of changes so far:

-- September 7, 2019: First published.
+- September 7, 2019: First published
+- November 8, 2020: Updated links